muhammad-bats/Sentiment-Analysis-GUI/README.md

 This Python GUI application enables users to perform sentiment analysis on PDF files within a selected folder using multiple sentiment analysis models.
 The analyzed results are then saved to an Excel file.

+## Pre-Requisites
+For this python script you need these python liberaries

+Python version: 3.10.14

+tk:                       8.6.14

+pypdf2:                   3.0.1

+numpy:                    2.0.1

+openpyxl:                 3.1.5

+nltk:                     3.8.1

+vadersentiment:           3.3.2

+textblob:                 0.15.3

+flair:                    0.14.0

+spacy:                    3.7.5

+spacy-legacy:            3.0.12

+spacy-loggers:           1.0.5

+torch:                   2.4.0

+This script uses a conda environment to run the tracker.

+conda version: 24.7.1

+To create a conda environment run the following command in anaconda prompt

+`conda create --name pdf`

 ## Code Explanation

 ### 1. GUI Layout